Register for the CHAFE Ride

-Early registration is January 16 – February 14th.
-Save $10 off your rider fee and register today online to reserve your spot in the most beautiful Gran Fondo in America!
+Registration is open for CHAFE 150!
 By signing up now, you’ll be sure to receive a place for 2019, a rider t-shirt, a swag bag, and an opportunity to order a custom jersey.
 The ride is capped at 500 riders.

 CHAFE 150 can be an easy ride (Family Fun Ride) to moderate ride (Cat 3 ride), depending upon which route distance you choose.
 All routes are scenic and give rise to some form of rollers which even inexperienced riders will enjoy and be able to manage.
 None of the routes have mountain passes or unmanageable climbs.